-Online UTI Treatment in Florida: Same-Day Antibiotics from a Florida APRN
+Online UTI Treatment in Florida: Antibiotics When Appropriate

 By Bidwell Cranage, APRN, FNP-C · AANP board-certified Family Nurse Practitioner · Clinically reviewed · Last reviewed: April 26, 2026

-Many uncomplicated UTI symptoms in eligible adult women can be reviewed online in Florida with same-day antibiotic prescribing when appropriate.
-A Bidwell APRN reviews your symptoms, history, and current medications.
-Fever, flank pain, pregnancy, male UTI symptoms, or recurrent complicated infections need in-person evaluation — not asynchronous telehealth.
+Many uncomplicated UTI symptoms in eligible adult women can be reviewed online in Florida with prompt antibiotic prescribing when appropriate.
+A licensed Bidwell clinician reviews your symptoms, history, and current medications.
+Fever, flank pain, pregnancy, male UTI symptoms, or recurrent complicated infections need in-person evaluation — not online telehealth.

 TL;DR